 Making it work for the community and the planet

-For over a decade Crown New Zealand has worked closed with The Salvation Army, or The Sallies as they’re fondly known.
+For over a decade Crown New Zealand has worked closely with The Salvation Army, or The Sallies as they’re fondly known.
 We regard them as our most valued community partners.

 Recently our FIL Furniture division were delighted to sponsor a full office redesign and fit out for them.
 Find out how the Sallies offices were transformed from dull and lifeless to a spectacular new environment, all with upcycled furniture.